-Yes, there are 3 main Christmas markets in Dusseldorf and several smaller neighbourhood markets.
+There are three main Christmas markets in Dusseldorf and several smaller neighbourhood markets.

-No, it’s closed on Christmas Day to allow people to spend the day with their family and friends.
+No, Dusseldorf’s Christmas markets are closed on Christmas Day to allow people to spend the day with their family and friends.

-No, the Christmas market is closed on Totensonntag (Sunday of the Dead) which takes place on 20th November 2022.
+No, the Christmas market is closed on Totensonntag (Sunday of the Dead), which takes place on 26th November 2023.

-If you have any questions or comments about visiting the Dusseldorf Xmas market in 2022 or visiting elsewhere in the North Rhine-Westphalia region this winter, please leave a comment below.
+Please comment below if you have any questions or comments about visiting the Dusseldorf Xmas market in 2023 or elsewhere in the North Rhine-Westphalia region this winter.